This is the first in a series of articles on giftedness, how to identify it, how it manifests, and how to manage it.

 How do you know if a child is gifted?

-As a child psychotherapist, I meet many parents in my office who exclaim that their child is driving them insane through their inability to follow directions and focus on even the most basic tasks, such as brushing their teeth without getting sidetracked, for example, by building something in their room.
+I meet many parents in my office who exclaim that their child is driving them insane through their inability to follow directions and focus on even the most basic tasks, such as brushing their teeth without getting sidetracked, for example, by building something in their room.
 Parents will discuss their child’s high levels of anxiety, and how they ask profound questions about life and death.
-They talk about how their child is prone to getting frustrated, highly sensitive, and socially different.
 Many parents diagnose these children with ADHD or another well known condition.
 However, most of these characteristics lead me to write at the top of my notes the question, “gifted?”.

 Behavioural characteristics of gifted children: